-The 2nd criteria proposal for the EU Ecolabel introduced under criterion 2 the concept of transition - namely that as well as verifying based on the EU Taxonomy economic activities considered to be 'green' there is also the potential to verify companies that are investing in a transition towards a higher proportion of green revenues on their balance sheet.
+The 2nd criteria proposal for the EU Ecolabel introduced under criterion 2 the concept of transition.
+This refers to the potential to verify companies that are investing in a transition towards a higher proportion of green revenues on their balance sheet.
 The concept can have two potential benefits for the EU Ecolabel: